Praqma/helmsman/docs/desired_state_specification.md

 - **caKey** : a valid S3/GCS bucket or local relative file path to a client key file.
 - **caClient**: a valid S3/GCS bucket or local relative file path to a client certificate file.

-> You can use environment variables to pass the values of the options above.
-The environment variable name should start with $

 > bucket format is: <s3 or gs>://bucket-name/dir1/dir2/.../file.extension